5 tips for successfully selling your products online

 Gone are the days when a business degree determined whether you thrived in the competitive business world.
 Today, entrepreneurs are born the moment they accrue 500 followers on Instagram or open their Etsy accounts.

 Because there are so many online stores, new modes of selling your inspired creations are everywhere.
 It can get overwhelming trying to stand out.
 Do not worry about being just like the successful shops you have already browsed.
-Focus only on these five tips and then fill in the rest with however you want.
+Focus only on these five eCommerce tips to learn how to sell products online successfully, and then fill in the rest with however you want.
 Keep it personal and keep it yours.
 In time, it will pay off.

 1. Be sold on your product

 Believe in your product.
 Do not sell anything you would not buy.
 In determining your marketing plan or in reminding yourself why you spend so much time on your online shop, you will need powerful motivation in why you are doing this.

 If your product is just a fun idea that does not keep your interest, your shop is never going to reach its peak selling point.
 Your product needs to be something you believe has selling power for over five years and you must be able to defend why.

 2. Promote via social media